BrianYang2013/JHU_AI_Journey/11 - EN.605.645 Artificial Intelligence/README.md

 **TA**:  Jordan DeBarth is excellent.
 If you have a valid point, he will make a reasonable adjustment.
 And he always encourages students to do more.

-**Professor**: Stephyn Butcher sticks to his rule and hard to convince.
-I still believe my performance deserves an A, but the professor insists.
-It seems we have different interpretation on the fact, and I have to let it go.
-Here is the detail:
+**Professor**: Stephyn Butcher sticks to his rule (which is good) and hard to convince.
+I believe my performance deserves an A, but the professor insists A-.
+I have to agree with our disagree and move on.
+Here is the detail per session:

 - Programming A: 9 A+, 1 A, 2 A-
 - Assessment B: 2 A+ (perfect score), 6A, 3B (all 1 point away from A, in my first 3 weeks)